laraiyeo/laraiyeo.github.io/README.md

   - There is a Playoffs section in the navbar.
 Clicking on it will show you the all the teams in the selected league and their past rounds and matches.
 You can click on any of the match game cards to be taken to the respective scoreboard of that game
   - The UEFA scoreboard works the same as the soccer scoreboard

+- **Club World Cup Specific**
+  - In the standings page, it shows all 8 groups in the Club World Cup along with a legend to indicate which teams are moving on to the round of 16
+  - Just like in NBA, the Club World Cup section features a Bracket page so you can see the current bracket as well as what teams have advanced
 ---

 ## 🖥️ How to Use in OBS